WHAT IS "SITTING DISEASE"?

-The Office Gym can play a big part in reversing or slowing those effects by making your time at your desk improve your health instead of hurting it.
+The Travel Gym can play a big part in reversing or slowing those effects by making your time at your desk improve your health instead of hurting it.

-The Office Gym can help you counteract the effects of sitting disease and improve your life by:
+The Travel Gym can help you counteract the effects of sitting disease and improve your life by:

 - Raising your heart rate periodically throughout the day